Rephonic

 Where can I find podcast stats for Freethought Radio?

-Rephonic provides a wide range of data for two million podcasts so you can understand how popular each one is.
+Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
 See how many people listen to Freethought Radio and access YouTube viewership numbers, download stats, chart rankings, ratings and more.

 Simply upgrade your account and use these figures to decide if the show is worth pitching as a guest or sponsor.